JunglePlugins/User-Menus/readme.md

 In order to run our Gulp tasks, you will need Node.js and NPM installed.
 To do so, you can [follow the NPM documentation's guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 If you have not used NPM before, you can [refer to this beginner's guide to NPM](https://www.sitepoint.com/beginners-guide-node-package-manager/).

-This plugin uses a series of Gulp tasks to clean and prepare builds.
+This plugin uses a series of [Gulp](https://gulpjs.com) tasks to clean and prepare builds.
 To get started, run `npm install` to get the necessary gulp dependencies.

 #### Gulp Tasks
+As normal, we have our gulp tasks in the gulpfile.js file.

-Coming soon....
+Task info coming soon....

 ## Built With
-* SASS - The CSS pre-processor we use
+* [SASS](https://sass-lang.com) - The CSS pre-processor we use.
+We use the SCSS syntax.

 ## Deployment
 This is a WordPress plugin that is hosted on the WordPress.org SVN repo.